 Broad Ocean Area.
-The scalloped hammerhead shark, reef manta ray, adult humphead wrasse, adult corals, adult mollusks and 1 cetacean species (Table 4-2) do not or are not likely to occur in the BOA and, therefore, will not be affected by direct contact from vehicle components in the BOA.
+The scalloped hammerhead shark, reef manta ray, adult humphead wrasse, adult corals, adult mollusks, and one cetacean species (Table 4-2) do not or are not likely to occur in the BOA and, therefore, will not be affected by direct contact from vehicle components in the BOA.

-Direct contact from spent rocket motors or other FE-1 vehicle components in the BOA may affect, but are not likely to adversely affect, cetaceans, the Hawaiian monk seal, Newell's shearwaters, sea turtles, the giant manta ray, the Pacific bluefin tuna, or 2 species of sharks.
-As analyzed above in section 5.1.2.2, the chance of an individual cetacean, monk seal, or sea turtle being in the area subject to unavoidable injury or death is so low as to be discountable.
-While no density estimates are available for birds or fish in the BOA, their densities are likely to be very low and patchy as well.
-Cetaceans, phocids, birds, sea turtles, and sharks are highly mobile organisms which may be able to detect and avoid falling vehicle components.
-In addition, only one FE-1 test will be conducted and is scheduled to take place in within a year after the signing of the FONSI, if approved.
+Direct contact from spent rocket motors or other FE-2 vehicle components in the BOA would have no effect on cetaceans, the Hawaiian monk seal, Newell's shearwaters, sea turtles, the oceanic giant manta ray, the Pacific bluefin tuna, or two species of sharks.
+As analyzed in Section 5.1.2.2, the chance of an individual cetacean, monk seal, bigeye thresher shark, or sea turtle being in the area subject to unavoidable injury or death is so low as to be discountable.
+While no density estimates are available for birds or most fish in the BOA, their densities are likely to be very low and patchy as well.

-Direct contact from splashdown of rocket components may affect individual larval fish, corals, and mollusks but the effects are considered insignificant or discountable.
-The Proposed Action may injure or kill a small but undeterminable number of fish, coral, and mollusk larvae.
-As discussed in Section 5.1.2.2, the effects of the Proposed Action on larval fish, coral, and mollusks are expected to be extremely small in relation to their total numbers, their distribution, and their life history.
+Direct contact from splashdown of rocket components would also have no effect on larval fish, corals, and mollusks in the BOA.
+The density of consultation fish, coral, and mollusk larvae in the BOA is unknown but likely extremely low given the great distance the spent motor drop zones are from reproductive areas for these species.
+As discussed in Section 5.1.2.2, number of fish, coral, and mollusk larvae in the BOA of the Action Area is expected to be extremely small in relation to their total numbers, their distribution, and their life history and effects are considered so unlikely as to be discountable.

 Vicinity of Illeginni Islet.
 At Illeginni Islet, the payload is planned to impact over land.
-Impacts in most areas of the Illeginni impact zone would not affect marine environments.
-There is a chance that the payload would impact on the Illeginni shoreline.
+Impacts in most areas of the Illeginni Islet impact zone would not affect marine environments.
+There is a chance that the payload would impact on or close to the Illeginni Islet shoreline.
 In this case, ejecta from a crater on land and/or fragments from payload impact may land in nearshore areas.
-Although attempts will be made to target the payload to avoid these sensitive areas, the worst case scenario of a shoreline payload impact is analyzed in this BA to evaluate the maximum effects on biological resources.
+Although attempts will be made to target the payload to avoid these sensitive areas, the worst-case scenario of a shoreline payload impact was analyzed in this BA to evaluate the maximum effects on biological resources.